Rei-SwitchBot/faq/en-us/Wallet Finder Card.md

 Please note that Android users will not receive any notifications or alerts, as this feature is only supported on iOS devices.

 These features are in place to ensure your privacy and security, helping to prevent any unwanted tracking.

-If you have any questions, please contact us via SwitchBot App > Profile > Support >Feedback.

 ---